neilellis/easydeploy/README.md

 easydeploy
 ==========

-A set of scripts that all incredibly easy deployment and running of apps using Docker and supervisord
+A set of scripts that allow incredibly easy deployment and running of apps using Docker and supervisord

 ## 0. Highlights